satyadeep/docker-php-fpm-alpine-with-extensions/php-54-fpm-alpine-with-ext/README.md

 ### Additional Extensions :

 * imagick
-* mongo Version 1.6.16 (As this is the last verison compatible with PHP 5.X)
+* mongo Version 1.6.16 (As this is the last version compatible with PHP 5.X)
 * Zend Optimizer Plus (Opcache)
 * Twig 1.36 (As this is the last version compatible with PHP 5.X)
 * Uploadprogress